AWARD PROGRAM OVERVIEW

 Note: Nominations of any individual under the age of 19 must be accompanied by the permission of a parent or guardian

 An independent jury of community leaders from throughout British Columbia reviews the nominations and selects the awardees.
 The decision of the independent jury is final.
 Nominees are notified only if selected for an award.

-Awardees are recognized at a formal ceremony held in Victoria.
-The Lieutenant Governor and a representative of the BC Achievement Foundation are invited to present the awardees with the BC Achievement medallion and lapel pin designed by renowned First Nations artist Robert Davidson, CM, OBC, along with a commemorative plaque certificate and letter from the Premier of BC recognizing their achievements.
-In addition, BC Achievement curates an online #shinethelightbc campaign, highlighting each awardee's accomplishments, through its social media platforms with a daily focus on individual awardees.
+Awardees are recognized at a formal ceremony held in Victoria at Government House.
+The Lieutenant Governor and a representative of the BC Achievement Foundation are invited to present the awardees with the BC Achievement medallion and lapel pin designed by renowned First Nations artist Robert Davidson, OC, OBC, along with a commemorative plaque certificate and letter from the Premier of BC recognizing their achievements.

 HOW TO NOMINATE / APPLY

 Nominee name & contact information (i.e., street & mailing address, phone number and email.
-Nominators are encouraged to provide the nominee’s website and social media handles, if applicable)
+Nominators are encouraged to provide the nominee’s website and social media handles)

-Letter from the nominator detailing the contributions of the nominee and reasons for the nomination (2500 characters including spaces maximum)
+Nominator Letter detailing the contributions of the nominee and reasons for the nomination (2500 max characters incl. spaces or approx. 450 words)

 UPDATING A NOMINATION